syguo96/starter-hugo-academic/content/authors/admin/_index.md

    → This underpins my recent [*physics of learning*](https://arxiv.org/abs/2509.21049) programme.

 2. **How can we identify fundamental laws of nature directly from data?**
-   → This includes my [*causal de Finetti*](https://arxiv.org/abs/2203.15756) line of work on the statistical foundations of causality.
+   → This includes my [*causal de Finetti*](https://arxiv.org/abs/2203.15756) line of work on the statistical foundations of causality and building a [foundation model for in-context causal inference](https://arxiv.org/abs/2506.06039) on scientific applications.

-My long-term goal is to help build a **physics-inspired mathematical theory of intelligence** that both advances the foundations of AI and **accelerates scientific discovery**.
+My long-term goal is to help build a physics-inspired mathematical theory of intelligence that both advances the foundations of AI and accelerates scientific discovery.

 Talk Bio: Siyuan Guo is a Ph.D in Machine Learning at the University of Cambridge and Max Planck Institute for Intelligent Systems, working with [Bernhard Schölkopf](https://is.mpg.de/~bs) and [Ferenc Huszár](https://www.inference.vc/about/).
 She is curious to understand intelligence and accelerate scientific discovery through AI.
 She has published in top-tier ML venues (e.g., NeurIPS and ICLR) with 1 **oral** and 2 **spotlights** acceptance.
 Her research is recognized as [MIT EECS Rising Star](https://is.mpg.de/ei/news/siyuan-guo-receives-the-mit-eecs-rising-star-award), the [G-research PhD prize](https://www.gresearch.com/news/g-research-2025-phd-prize-winners-university-of-cambridge/), and wins [MPI-IS Outstanding Female Doctoral Student Prize](https://is.mpg.de/news/siyuan-guo-wins-2024-mpi-is-outstanding-female-doctoral-student-prize).
 Her current research is supported under the [Cambridge-Tübingen Fellow](https://mlg.eng.cam.ac.uk/cambridge_tubingen_phd_fellowships/) and [Premium Research Studentship](https://www.cst.cam.ac.uk/admissions/phd/rs-premium).